-ABC introduced Batman in January of 1965 and the twice weekly series was instantly, and wildly, popular.
+ABC introduced Batman in January 1966 and the twice weekly series was instantly, and wildly, popular.
 However, after two seasons, the ratings were beginning to fall, so in 1968 a new character was introduced: Batgirl, as portrayed by Yvonne Craig.
 In order to convince ABC executives that the new character would work, an eight-minute presentation was produced by the folks in charge of Batman.
 It was not, however, a pilot for a proposed Batgirl spin-off.

-In September of 1965, National Periodical Publications (a precursor to today's DC Comics) contracted with ABC for a live-action television series based on its Batman character .
-Although originally scheduled for a fall debut, the new Batman series was soon given not one but two time slots as part of ABC's mid-season 1966 plans .
+In September 1965, National Periodical Publications (a precursor to today’s DC Comics) contracted with ABC for a live-action television series based on its Batman character .
+Although originally scheduled for a fall debut, the new Batman series was soon given not one but two time slots as part of ABC’s mid-season 1966 plans .
 It would air on Wednesdays and Thursdays from 7:30-8PM beginning January 12th and January 13th, respectively.

 Despite the early time slot, Batman was not intended solely for children.
 Producer William Dozier realized that a heavy emphasis on “exaggerated cliché” could draw adults to the program .
 And, drawn they were.
 Early “overnight” ratings from Trendex covering the fifty largest television markets in the country gave the Wednesday premiere a staggering 27.3/49 rating; the Thursday premiere an even more impressive 29.6/59 .
 ABC easily crushed its competition, the first half of Lost in Space on CBS and the first half of The Virginian on NBC.